TABLE OF CONTENTS

-Online companies need funding just like any other business.
-Knowing where to secure financing for your e-commerce business is crucial.
-We’ll cover two e-commerce funding routes you could take: business loans and e-commerce grants.
+Knowing where to secure financing for your ecommerce business is crucial.
+We’ll cover several ecommerce funding routes you could take and what you could expect from each.

 A bank loan is often the first option entrepreneurs explore when they need quick access to working capital.

-- Business Lines of Credit — This type of loan is different from a term loan.
-The bank provides you a pool of cash that you can withdraw anytime you need it.
+With a business line of credit, a lender provides you access to a pool of cash that you can withdraw anytime you need it.
 You only pay interest for the amount you take out.

-- Equipment Loans — If you need to buy business equipment or vehicles, then you can apply for an equipment loan.
-The bank will finance a part of (or the entire) purchase.
-The bank will use the equipment itself as collateral so there’s no need to provide a personal guarantee.
+If you need to buy business equipment, machinery or vehicles, consider applying for an equipment loan.
+The lender will finance a part of (or the entire) purchase and the equipment will typically serve as collateral to secure your loan.

 If you’re in the business-to-business space, this kind of financing can fill the gap caused by customers who are unable to pay for your products or services on time.
-With invoice financing, the customer invoice itself acts as the collateral for the lender.
+With invoice financing, the customer invoice acts as collateral.

-It’s important to note that it’s unlikely the lender will give you the full amount.
-Only after the buyer pays for the invoice will the lender give you everything you’re owed.
-For their service, you pay the bank interest and other fees.
+It’s important to note it’s unlikely the lender will give you the full amount upfront, reserving a percentage of the invoice total until the buyer pays in full.
+For their service, you’ll pay the lender interest and other fees.

 The Small Business Administration (SBA) helps small businesses get affordable loans through its lending partners.
 SBA loans are guaranteed in part by the federal government, so they’re more likely to be approved when compared to conventional bank loans.

-Applicants need to have the following information ready before proceeding:
+Applicants need to provide SBA lenders with the following information:

 - Business plan